newtugh/newtugh.github.io/README.md

-# tughcraft
+# tughcraft - the official tughcraft launcher
-minecraft pls no dmca